offlineland/exporter/README.md

 The goal of this exporter is to save _private_ data off of Manyland into a self-contained format (usable as-is for people to dig through all of their manyland content).
 Files should be human-readable and incidentally machine-readable (eg. the exported data can also be re-imported in [Offlineland](https://offlineland.io) by programatically reading the .zip file's content).

-Exporting should not hammer the manyland servers.
-Especially, be careful about:
+Design goals:
+- Don't hammer the Manyland servers:
-- throttling the API calls (use `sleep`)
+    - Throttle the API calls (use `sleep` with appropriate times)
-- avoid downloading public data (that is unrelated to the user) as it's all in the archives already
+    - Avoid downloading public data (that is unrelated to the user) as it's all in the archives already
+- Preserve user privacy:
+    - All data must come from Manyland, stored on-device, and not sent anywhere.
+Ideally, don't ever make HTTP requests that aren't outbound to Manyland or a CDN - and when you do, only query public data.
+"Public" data is understood as being placed in a public area area or available from universe search.
+    - Don't store other players' private or personal data - this mostly applies to boardposts.
+For more on the rationale, see the [Responsible use](https://github.com/offlineland/manyland-archive#responsible-use) section of the Archives repository.

 The actual work is done on the `exporter.ts` file (`.ts` instead of `.js`) because I can't live without types.
 To set up a dev env: